 Educational groups are particularly well catered for; Small World Journeys offers community service projects, cultural interactions and learning opportunities that students and teachers love.
 Think marine biology, rainforest ecology, and indigenous culture in fun, affordable packages.

 How are they eco-friendly?
-They pay to offset the carbon emissions from all of their trips, and support locally-owned businesses to keep income in the community.
+They pay to offset the carbon emissions from all of their trips, use 100 per cent green energy at its office, and support locally-owned businesses to keep income in the community.
 Small World Journeys also donates to environmental and community groups such as the Cairns Turtle Rehabilitation Centre and Rosie’s Friends on the Street and with help of their partner Rainforest Rescue, a five-metre square plot of rainforest is adopted in the names of each group.

 On this student excursion in Queensland’s far north, you discover how “sustainability” takes many forms.
 Hands-on activities on this trip include native tree planting, assembling hygiene packs for the homeless, monitoring coral bleaching at the Great Barrier Reef and making crafts with the elderly–all projects that help people and the planet.

 You also have fun discovering the natural beauty of two UNESCO World Heritage areas–The Wet Tropics and The Great Barrier Reef–and why local people are making such an effort to protect them.
 In the Wet Tropics you encounter edible and medicinal plants with an Aboriginal guide, and learn some traditions of the local Yirrganydji Indigenous people and at the Great Barrier Reef you swim among a rainbow of fish and corals.

 From $1048 to $1079